 After all, you press ahead with a project based on source material that the mass market is unaware of, and that’s your marketing spend doubled for a start.
 How many studios are going to risk that, when such projects now struggle to offer a financial return?
 The only one I can think of that managed to do so was Ready Player One, which had Spielberg behind it.
 Even then, its returns were good, but well down on those you’d get for making even a weak superhero film.

-In the case of Alita: Battle Angel, the film didn’t break $100m in the US – coming in at $85m – and it took a hefty take outside America to get it to the $404m it made.
+In the case of Alita: Battle Angel, the film didn’t break $100m in the US – it came in at $85m – and it took a hefty take outside America to get it to the $404m it eventually brought in.
 Tellingly, even appreciating that blockbuster films are spread around the calendar, Fox put the movie out in February (three weeks ahead of Captain Marvel).
-It never came across as outright confident in the film’s commercial possibilities.
+The studio never came across as outright confident in the film’s commercial possibilities.

-The ink was being aimed at the film before it had made it into cinemas, though, with one headline suggesting it was set to lose $200m for Fox even before the movie had landed in cinemas.
+Barbs were being aimed at the film before it had made it into cinemas, though, with one headline suggesting it was set to lose $200m for Fox.
 Any chance of a sequel disappeared with that $400m take, such were the stakes involved.
-Even if James Cameron was set to direct the planned and setup sequel, it’s hard to see Disney being interested.
+Even if James Cameron were set to direct the planned and setup sequel, it’s hard to see Disney (which of course now owns Fox) being interested.

 And the problem is that the films of this ilk cost so much to realise, they need heftier returns to justify the expense.
-Sure, there are clever, economic ways to put across the future – just look at Gareth Edwards’ superb Monsters – but I love the screen being filled with a detailed future world, and I appreciate that costs a lot of money.
+Sure, there are clever, economic ways to put across the future – just look at Gareth Edwards’ The Creator, made for just $85m – but I love the screen being filled with a detailed future world, and I appreciate that doing so costs a lot of money.

 Increasingly, too, I appreciate that audiences tend to be less keen than me.

 It’s doubtful, given changing circumstances, whether they could do so again.
 Cameron’s deal was with Fox, the studio he’s called home since 1995’s True Lies.
-Fox is now Disney, of course, and thus it’s likely to be Avatar all the way for him anyway.
+Again, Fox is now Disney, so it’s likely to be Avatar all the way for him anyway.
 As for Jackson, the disappointing box office of Mortal Engines means Universal is unlikely to write him another nine figure cheque anytime soon.

 I don’t suggest for a minute giving these films a free pass.
 They still have to earn audience attention, and cash.
-But – and I’ve tried to go spoiler-light – I count Alita: Battle Angel as a very pleasant surprise.
+But even bearing all that in mind, I still count Alita: Battle Angel as a pleasant surprise – and one that richly deserves a couple of hours of your time if you haven’t seen it already.

 Thank you for visiting!
 If you’d like to support our attempts to make a non-clickbaity movie website: